The ArtisanWhat is a poetThe Artisan by roxas1296

 But hatred breeds seeds that will not go away,

-And that's why she is found in her grave on this day.
+And that's why she's found in the grave on this day.

 |A poem about poets.|